 Android tablet guide

-Using Android tablets and phones for Tesla-style gaming on the move.
+Using Android tablets and phones for portable gaming through cloud, remote play, and native apps.

-- Widest app and cloud options: GeForce NOW, Xbox Cloud, Steam Link, Moonlight/Sunshine.
+- The widest app and cloud options: GeForce NOW, Xbox Cloud Gaming, Steam Link, Moonlight/Sunshine.

-- Works with phones and tablets, so you can repurpose a spare device for travel.
+- Works on phones and tablets, so a spare device becomes a travel machine.

-- Flexible storage and sideloading for emulation when permitted.
+- Flexible storage and sideloading for emulation where it’s permitted.

-- Cloud streaming: Use GeForce NOW or Xbox Cloud Gaming to access PC/console versions of
+- Cloud streaming: use GeForce NOW or Xbox Cloud Gaming to play the PC or console versions of games like Cuphead and Stardew Valley.
+(See the cloud gaming guide for current service pricing.)

-cuphead,stardew-valley, and other Tesla staples. - Remote play: Stream from your PC with Steam Link or Moonlight/Sunshine; from consoles with PS Remote Play or Xbox remote play.
+- Remote play: stream from your own PC with Steam Link or Moonlight/Sunshine, or from consoles with PS Remote Play or Xbox remote play.

-- Native Android: Some titles (e.g., classic platformers or indie hits) exist on the Play Store; check controller support before buying.
+- Native Android: some platformers and indie hits are on the Play Store.
+Check controller support before buying.

 Cross-save and progression